 - The limit for families with two children is $52,910 ($59,478 if married);

 - And the limit for families with three or more children is $56,838 ($63,398 if married)

 What is a qualifying child for the purposes of the EITC?

 Is your son, daughter, stepchild, foster child, or a descendant of any of them (for example, your grandchild); or brother, sister, half brother, half sister, stepbrother, stepsister, or a descendant of any of them (for example, your niece or nephew); and

 Is Under age 19 at the end of 2023; or under age 24 at the end of 2023 and a full time student; or permanently and totally disabled at any time during the year, regardless of age; and Lived with you in the United States for more than half of 2023; and

 Has a valid Social Security Number.

-Two separate tax filers cannot claim the same qualifying child for the EIC, even if they both meet the eligibility criteria.
+Two separate tax filers cannot claim the same qualifying child for the EITC, even if they both meet the eligibility criteria.
 The IRS tiebreaker rule determines who may claim the child.
-According to this rule, if more than one tax filer meets the EIC eligibility criteria:
+According to this rule, if more than one tax filer meets the EITC eligibility criteria: